RitamBhowmick/mern_test/README.md

 # MERN Stack Test Application

 ## Overview
-This is a **MERN Stack application** built as part of a technical assessment.
+This is a MERN Stack application built as part of a technical assessment.
 The application includes:

-- User authentication (login & session management)
+- User authentication
 - Dashboard with multiple sections:
   - Add Agents
   - Upload